Our phones are temporarily down as we move the service to our new clinic. Phones should be back up on Tuesday, July 7th.

 New Phone Number- 352-840-0663

 To better serve you and get your call to the most helpful volunteer, we have implemented an auto redirect system.
 When you call our shelter headquarters number- 352-840-0663- you will hear a series of options to choose from.
 Please select the option you need and your call will be routed to the person best able to handle your question.
 This will allow for a more timely response.
-Our old number, 352-817-0663, will direct you to call our new number.
-Thank you for your patience and understanding as we work to better serve you and your cats.

 We would love to have you join our group of dedicated volunteers.
 There are many ways you can help.
 Please visit our "how can I help" page for more information.
 We look forward to working with you to help our community cats.
 Thanks for caring.

 How about a "no-work" fundraiser?
 It's true.
 If you shop online at Amazon, you can help Sheltering Hands EVERY time.
 Log on through Amazon Smile and they will make a donation of .05% of your purchases to Sheltering Hands.
 You don't have to do anything and there is no additional cost to you.
 For more information, please click here.
 All your Amazon info carries over-wish lists, addresses, etc. Just use Amazon Smile as your bookmark after you first log in and you are set.
+Search for Sheltering Hands Inc. It can also be found under non-profit groups in Williston, Florida.

 Sheltering Hands, Inc. is a volunteer based, limited intake, live release rescue formed in 2007.
 Our mission is to help stray, homeless and relinquished pets to find loving, permanent homes and medication attention when needed.
 A network of foster homes and residence facilities provide the care until a home is found.
 Sheltering Hands also participates in education progams about responsible pet care as well as conducting programs and assistance for spay/neuter and injured animal needs.
 Sheltering Hands, Inc. is a 501c3 corporation.